Southern California City Council Gives Key Approval to Disneyland Expansion Plan - ExBulletin

 Southern California City Council Gives Key Approval to Disneyland Expansion Plan

-SANTA ANA, California. — Visitors to Disney Parks in California could one day wander through the snowy hamlet of Arendelle from Frozen or the bustling, creature-filled metropolis of Zootopia, under a park expansion plan approved by the City Council of Anaheim.
+SANTA ANA, Calif.
+(AP) Visitors to California's Disney Parks could one day wander through the snowy hamlet of Arendelle from Frozen or the bustling, creature-filled metropolis of Zootopia under a plan to expand the park approved by the Anaheim City Council.

 Disney would spend at least $1.9 billion over the next decade to transform its 490-acre (488-hectare) campus in densely populated Southern California.
 It would be the largest expansion of Disney's Southern California theme parks in decades, aiming to create more immersive experiences for guests.
 Disney would also be forced to spend tens of millions of dollars improving streets, building affordable housing and other infrastructure in the city.

-The council unanimously approved the project following an eight-hour meeting that began Tuesday evening, the Orange County Register reported.
+The council unanimously approved the project following an eight-hour meeting that began Tuesday evening.
+Orange County Register reported.
 A second council vote for final approval of Disney's plan is required in May.

 The plan would not expand Disney's footprint in Anaheim, a tourism-dependent region, but would help it add rides and entertainment by allowing the company to move parking to a new multi-story structure and redeveloping the massive land, as well as making other changes to the way it uses its properties. .